pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 ## Reserved Values

-We reserve the following values that fall within the currently-available code point range of all the above OpenPGP registries:
+We reserve the following values that fall within the currently-available code point range of all one-octet OpenPGP registries:

 * 44
 * 55